Transfers on the basis of an adequacy decision

 Personal data can be transferred directly by virtue of an adequacy decision.
 No specific authorisation, such as from the Data Protection Ombudsman, is required.
 Such transfers must nevertheless comply with all provisions of the applicable data protection legislation.
 The processing of personal data must be lawful before, during and after the transfer.

 The Commission reviews adequacy decisions at least every four years.
 As a rule, decisions made by the Commission before the entry into force of the GDPR remain valid also after the adoption of the Regulation.
 However, the Commission is free to review these decisions and make new ones as required.

 To date, the Commission has issued adequacy decisions for the following countries (links lead to the EUR-Lex web service):

-Furthermore, the Commission has issued partial adequacy decisions for Canada (commercial organisations) and the United States of America (the Privacy Shield framework).
+Furthermore, the Commission has issued partial adequacy decisions for Canada (commercial organisations).

 Adequacy decisions made under the GDPR are not applicable to the transfers of data within the scope of application of the Law Enforcement Directive, and with the exception of the United Kingdom, no adequacy decisions under the Law Enforcement Directive have been made yet.
 Other transfer instruments in accordance with the Finnish Act on the Processing of Personal Data in Criminal Matters and in Connection with Maintaining National Security must be used for transfers to third countries.

 The Court of Justice has invalidated Decision 2016/1250 on the adequacy of the protection provided by the EU-U.S. Privacy Shield in its judgement in the so called Schrems II case (C-311/18).

 The EDPB has adopted a ‘Frequently Asked Questions’ document on the judgement (on EDPB's website).